cafeindependent/cafeindependent.github.io/README.md

 # cafeindependent.github.io

-Café Independent is a nonexistent café and bakery in Paris and this repository was created to host it's website, with was made "in addition" to flyer/menu I had asked to make as a homework at university.
+Café Independent is a nonexistent café and bakery in Paris and this repository was created to host it's website, which was made "in addition" to flyer/menu I had asked to make as a homework at university.

 ## Contributing